alexandreleroux/Animoog/expansion-packs/README.md

 What you'll find here
 ---------------------

-* A copy of the Expansion packs table in html
+* A copy of the Expansion Packs table in html
-* A copy of the Expansion packs table in csv (actually, semicolon separated)
+* A copy of the Expansion Packs table in csv (actually, semicolon separated)

 Just like everything else on Animoog.org, this content is Creative Commons licensed